cromz22/miipher/README.md

 The pretrained model is trained on [LibriTTS-R](http://www.openslr.org/141/) and [JVS corpus](https://sites.google.com/site/shinnosuketakamichi/research-topics/jvs_corpus), and provided in **CC-BY-NC-2.0 license**.

-The models are hosted on [huggingface](https://huggingface.co/spaces/Wataru/Miipher/)
+The models are hosted on [huggingface](https://huggingface.co/spaces/Wataru/Miipher/).

-To use pretrained model, please refere to `examples/demo.py`
+To use pretrained model, please refer to `examples/demo.py`.

 ## Differences from the original paper